Glock 42 Review: A Good Self Defense Pistol?

 Glock 42 Review – Our Take

-Small guns generally shoot worse than large guns, and large guns are generally harder to conceal than small guns.
+A small gun generally shoots worse than a bigger gun, and a bigger gun is generally harder to conceal than a small gun.
 While the G42 clearly prioritizes concealability it is still a pleasant gun to shoot.
 Tiny guns tend to be very snappy and painful to shoot even when chambered in light calibers.
 The G42 is just big enough to remain comfortable.
 It is about the perfect Goldilocks size as far as micro pistols are concerned.

 These tradeoffs between large guns and small guns carry over to accuracy as well, with large guns generally being more accurate than small guns.
 The Glock 42 is not made to be a match target pistol.
-It is a pistol that’s meant to ride in a pocket or on an ankle rather than a range bag.
+It is a pistol designed to be pocket carried or worn on an ankle rather than kept in a range bag.
 In its intended role it is more than accurate enough.
 It is easy to put rounds on paper where you want them.
 It is not difficult to do so quickly.
 You will, however, have an easier time at extended ranges with guns that are easier to hold on to.

 The Glock 42 is at the upper end of pricing for micro .380 pistols with a usual price between $415-450.
 Only metal frame options like the Sig Sauer P238 (which are more expensive to produce) come in at higher prices.
 It is still cheaper than most full-size options, but you could have multiple LCPs for the price of one G42.
 Why would you want multiple LCPs?
 I have no idea.
 But the price difference is worth mentioning.
 Also, at this price point, magazines with additional capacity should really be included.